rindow/rindow.github.io/_mathematics/api/linearalgebra.md

 ```
 Get the Givens rotation.

+Currently, complex numbers are supported only when the backend is OpenBLAS or PhpBLAS.
+CLBlast also does not support real or complex numbers at all.

 Arguments
 - **X**: the value of axis X.
 - **Y**: the value of axis Y.